eagle-io/docs/source/topics/nodes/index.rst

 	|

 |icon-point-time| Time Parameter
 	Time Parameters store historic time series data as timestamps.
+Note: Time Parameters can not be displayed on charts.

 .. only:: not latex

 	|

 |icon-point-time-control| Time Control Parameter
 	Time Control Parameters are similar to Time Parameters however the value can be controlled by the user.
 Historic data represents the user control operations.
+Note: Time Parameters can not be displayed on charts.

 .. raw:: latex